You can get your hands on all of the books below from Reading Hub.

 In 2015, Sage Journals published the article, ‘Fact or Fiction?
 Children’s Preferences for Real Versus Make-Believe Stories’, which states: “the […] imaginary activity associated with childhood [suggests] children are not more prone to liking “un-real” stories […] and may in fact like them less.”

-So, it could be that non-fiction is the secret sauce when it comes to getting your child engaged with reading.
+So, it could be that non-fiction is the secret sauce when it comes to getting your learners engaged with books and reap the benefits of reading.

 What makes non-fiction so appealing to reluctant readers?